 Valentine’s Day will soon be upon us.
 It is estimated that more than 250 million roses are produced for Valentine’s Day with red roses leading purchases at 69%.
 Since roses are a V-day staple, here are some tips to protect your investment and keep them looking the best this holiday.

 - Cut, don’t pull the sleeve and bands from flowers.
 Pulling may damage them.

 - Do not unpack more flowers than you can process within 30 minutes.
 They should not be left on tables or in boxes at room temperature.

 - Place unopened boxes in a floral cooler.
 Prevent the bottom of the box from getting wet by placing it on a pallet or shelf.

 - After receiving the roses, remove the leaves on the lower part of the stem that will be below the waterline.
 It is not recommended to remove more than 1/3 of the foliage.
 They need their leaves to help “pump” water up the stem.

 - Use extreme caution to remove thorns from the stems.
 Leaf and stem wounds allow air bubbles to enter the stem and impede water uptake.

 - Make sure all containers have been cleaned with an approved floral sanitizer like Floralife’s DCD Cleaner which creates a protective coating that keeps on working over many days.
 It does not break down or evaporate like bleach.

 - Mix the proper amount of flower food in fresh water as per instructions that amount of water.
 If using Floralife® Express Universal, you can place directly into prepared buckets.
 Do not use softened water.

-- Cut stems at an angle of at least 1/2 to 1 inch.
+- Cut stems at an angle of at least 1/2 to 1 inch with a sharp utensil and do not crush the stems.
 Pre-treat with Floralife® Quick Dip 100 hydration solution.
 This one-second dip helps to increase water uptake for all flowers and prevents bent neck.
 Pre-treatment is especially important during a rose holiday.
 Place immediately in the prepared container.